Charles1A/Charles1A.github.io/index.md

 - Author on multiple publications in scientific journals
 - Holder of a Master of Science in Molecular Microbiology with courses in statistics

-> I analyze data in a thoughtful and thorough manner.
-> This approach stems from my decade of work as a scientific researcher.

 ### Real-world Work Sample

 __Case:__